TejasJagadeesh/data-512-a2/README.md

  ```

  # Analysis

+ Code for all the analysis performed below is documented in the jupyter notebook "hcds-a2-bias.ipynb" along with comments.

  **Table 1:** 10 highest-ranked countries in terms of no. of politician articles as a proportion of country population